 Tip: All campgrounds can get very windy at night regardless of the time of year or the temperature.
 If you are tent camping, make sure you have your tent properly staked, and make sure everything that could be blown away is secured (camp chairs love to catch air when you’re not watching).
 If you’re relying on RV electric hookups, don’t be surprised by electricity surges.

-Located at Furnace Creek Ranch, the privately run Furnace Creek RV Park and Fiddlers Campground (760/786-2345 or 800/236-7916, $18-38) offers 36 RV sites with full hookups and 35 RV or tent sites (no hookups).
-While not the place for those seeking desert solitude, it does include amenities such as wireless Internet and access to Furnace Creek Ranch’s pool, showers, and sports facilities.
+Located at the Ranch at Death Valley, the privately run Fiddlers’ Campground (760/786-2345 or 800/236-7916, www.oasisdeathvalley.com, $24) offers RV sites (no hook-ups, back-in only).
+One tent is allowed per site.
+While not the place for those seeking desert solitude, it does include amenities such as wireless Internet and access to Ranch at Death Valley’s pool, showers, and sports facilities.
 Communal picnic tables and fire pits are available within the campground but not at individual sites.
-Sites can be reserved year-round through Furnace Creek Ranch.
+Sites can be reserved year-round through Oasis at Death Valley.

 Furnace Creek Campground

-The Furnace Creek Campground (877/444-6777, year-round, $18) is an RV and tent campground with 136 sites.
+The Furnace Creek Campground (877/444-6777, year-round, $22, $36 with hook-ups) is an RV and tent campground with 136 sites.
 It’s the only public campground that takes reservations (Oct.
 15-Apr.
 15) in Death Valley, so for busy weekends in spring or on holidays, or for travelers who like to have a set itinerary, this is a good option.
-From mid-April to mid-October, sites are first-come, first-served; reservations are not accepted and the fee is reduced to $12.
-The campground is right next to Furnace Creek Ranch, so while it’s easy to walk to dining and amenities, it also means this is not the serene desert escape you might be looking for.
+From mid-April to mid-October, sites are first-come, first-served; reservations are not accepted.
+The campground is right next to the Ranch, so while it’s easy to walk to dining and amenities, it also means this is not the serene desert escape you might be looking for.
 The surrounding valley and hills provide a beautiful setting, but the campground itself can be crowded and disorderly.
 There are some walk-in tent sites, which afford slightly more serenity.
-Day passes ($5) are available for the Furnace Creek Ranch pool and showers.
+Day passes ($10) are available for the Ranch pool and showers.
 This might be a selling point if you’re staying for several days or are visiting in the hotter parts of the year.

 Texas Spring Campground

-Texas Spring (first-come, first-served, Oct.-May, $14) shares an entrance with Sunset Campground, but it is a little more scenic, tucked farther into the hills with tamarisks offering shade at a few of the sites.
+Texas Spring (first-come, first-served, Oct.
+15-Apr.
+15, $16) shares an entrance with Sunset Campground, but it is a little more scenic, tucked farther into the hills with tamarisks offering shade at a few of the sites.
 This also means that it is the most popular campground in the area, and its 92 tent and RV sites fill up quickly.
 Amenities include water, picnic tables, fire pits, flush toilets, and a dump station.

 Backcountry Camping in Furnace Creek